 - A non- refundable application fee of $70.

 Interview: Every application packet is reviewed individually.
 Therefore, it is important that we meet our students in person.
 If this is not feasible we will contact you and speak to you over the phone.
 The interview will be conducted by a faculty member from the Department and will evolve around your academic and professional capabilities and potential.

 You will develop essential skills to assume key positions as: specialized language teachers, teacher trainers, curriculum and material developers, language consultants and publishers, directors of studies and language researchers.
-You will also be prepared to pursue PhD studies in Applied Linguistics or related fields.
+You will also be prepared to pursue PhD studies in Language and Communication or related fields.